Skip to Main Content

 Objectives: to compose a five-page research paper that presents a convincing, well-reasoned Rogerian argument.
 It must include from 4 to 8 different reliable sources in the form of direct quotations, which must be correctly cited in the essay as well as on the Works Cited page.

-Directions: Write a paper that does one of the following:
+Directions: Write a Rogerian Argument that does one of the following:

 Topic choice is a crucial first step in making an interesting, effective essay; choose a topic that is close to you, important to you, or interesting to you.